chanzuckerberg/axe-storybook-testing/README.md

 yarn add --dev @chanzuckerberg/axe-storybook-testing
 ```

+## Usage

+This package works by analyzing the static files that Storybook produces.
+Therefore, Storybook's build command must be ran first.

-Second, add a script to your package.json that executes Storybook's `build-storybook` command and runs axe-storybook-testing's `axe-storybook` command
+To make this as easy as possible to use, we recommend adding a script to your package.json that builds Storybook and then executes the `axe-storybook` command.

 ```json
 // In package.json